-We now maintain the following remaining four reportable segments: (1) Investment Management; (2) Metals; (3) Real Estate and (4) Home Fashion.
+We now maintain the following remaining reportable segments: (1) Investment Management; (2) Real Estate and (3) Home Fashion.
 Our Investment Management segment provides investment advisory and certain management services to the Private Funds, but does not provide such services to any other entities, individuals or accounts.
-Our Metals segment consists of PSC Metals.
-PSC Metals collects industrial and obsolete scrap metal, processes it into reusable forms and supplies the recycled metals to its customers including electric-arc furnace mills, integrated steel mills, foundries, secondary smelters and metals brokers.
 Our Real Estate segment includes rental real estate that primarily consists of fee and leasehold properties in 19 states as of December 31, 2006, property development that is primarily focused on the construction and sale of single-family houses and residential developments and the operation of resort properties associated with our residential developments.
 Our Home Fashion segment, through our subsidiary, WPI, markets a broad range of manufactured and sourced bed, bath and basic bedding products.